 In most cases, speech difficulty is brought about by a lack of confidence.
 The child may have been subjected to an environment or situations that instilled fear in them while at a very young age.

-Other than professional speech therapy in Willow Grove, there are several other things you can do to build your child’s confidence to promote better speech.
+Other than professional speech therapy in Southampton, there are several other things you can do to build your child’s confidence to promote better speech.

 Children with speech difficulty generally fear to talk.
 This is because they lack the confidence of starting a conversation.
 As a parent or teacher, you, therefore, need to come up with ways to assist the child.
 This is by ensuring to engage them frequently in conversations.

 Try to talk to him or her while going to school or coming back and explain to them what you are trying to do.
 Talking to your child will help boost his esteem and confidence in the long run.

 Sometimes we put too much emphasis on speech and forget the most important part, listening.
 Active listening is a very important part of any conversation.
 That’s why you should practice this skill with the child.

 How do you do that?
 Ask them how their day in school was and try to repeat some of the things they say in form of questions.
 For instance, I am happy to hear you had fun, who were you playing with?

 You have to literally show your child how to start a conversation.
 Tell them the exact words and phrases they should use and rehearse them with him or her.
 For example, Hello.
 My name is Billy.
 What’s yours?
 Doing this repeatedly will quickly promote better speech in your child.

 Exposure to different social environments is among the best ways to promote a child’s speaking skills.
 When a child interacts with other children of his or her age, they can easily build confidence and learn to speak well.

 Studies have shown that children who face speech difficulties have higher chances of developing low self-esteem.
 This clearly proves that there is a strong relationship between self-confidence and speaking skills.